heyshadowsmith/problem-lineages/content/lineages/api-test.md

 ---
-title: API Test Post
+title: Updated API Test Post
 date: 2025-06-04T12:00:00Z
 tags:
   - api
   - test
+  - updated
 published: true
 ---

-# API Test Post
+# Updated API Test Post

-This post was created via the API using curl.
+This post was updated via the API using curl.

-## Testing
+## Testing Update

-The API is working correctly!
+The API update functionality is working correctly!

+## New Section

+This is a new section added during the update.